Richard French

 Obtain more protection than a seller is willing to give

-Transfer a contingent liability from your balance sheet to that of an insurer
+Transfer a contingent liability from a company's balance sheet to that of an insurer

 Parameters